Flipper0x/Flipper0x/README.md

 ### Governance

 Flipper0x will be governed by token weighted direct democracy.
-All the DAOs parameters are subject to change by token holders including the governance system it's self.
+All the DAOs parameters are subject to change by token holders including the governance system its self.

 Direct democracy is a simple and agile system.
-However as the organisation grows, a more scalable governance system will be needed.
+However, as the organization grows, a more scalable governance system will be needed.

 All the organization's assets will be transferred to a AragonOS with the launch of the mainnet release.

 ### Conclusion
-Achieving liquidity will be a major concern for small scale DAOs.
-Flipper0x will provide a mechanism for for these types of projects.
+Achieving liquidity will be a major concern for small-scale DAOs.
+Flipper0x will provide a mechanism for these types of projects.

-If your an graphics designer, front/back end dev, or just interested in the idea join the conversation and earn some tokens!
+If your a graphics designer, front/back-end dev, or just interested in the idea join the conversation and earn some tokens!

 [T.me/Flipper0x](t.me/Flipper0x)